-As the years went by the artist gained a new circle of friends and acquaintances.
-Alexander Lotsman joined the cultural life of the city quite naturally and felt involved in what was happening around him.
-He no longer experienced the naïve delight from the embankments and prospects which had he depicted on his first landscapes.
+As the years went by Alexander joined the cultural life of the city quite naturally and felt involved in what was happening around him.
+He no longer experienced the naïve delight from the embankments and prospects which he had depicted in his first landscapes.
 The artist was ready to rethink his aesthetics and attitude to the subject.
-These changes brought about a serious phase of his artistic career.
-When the unofficial Association of Experimental Art began to exhibit in the 1980’s, the artist took part in those exhibitions that occurred in Russia and abroad after the collapse of the Soviet Union.
-These exhibitions introduced him to the art of Western collectors.
+These changes brought about a new serious phase of his artistic career.
+When the unofficial Society for Experimental Visual Art (TEII) began to exhibit in the 1980s, the artist took part in its exhibitions in the USSR and, after the collapse of the Soviet Union, abroad.

-In the 90’s he made connections with the Pushkinskaya-10, the first art center that arose in the city quite spontaneously and then some time later was recognized by the authorities.
-The Pushkinskaya was, and still is, home to many artists.
-A solid artistic fellowship under this one roof helped him to solve the problem of having a studio.
+In the 1990s, Alexander Lotsman made connections with Pushkinskaya-10, the first art centre that emerged in the city quite spontaneously and after a while was recognizsd by the authorities.
+Pushkinskaya was, and still is, home to many artists.
+A solid artistic fellowship under this one roof helped the artist set up his own studio.

 However, Lotsman found that city life couldn’t hold his attention indefinitely.
-In search of adventure, he travels around the country every year.
-He moves away from the noisy crowded streets where he can take his time and peacefully work with landscapes which remain his favourite genre.
-‘The most important things in a picture for me are colours, composition, harmony of tones and spots that produce this artistic musical chord, intuitive sounds and spirits coming from canvas’, the artist has said about his works.
+In search of adventure, he travelled around the country every year, moving away from the noisy crowded streets to where he could peacefully work on his favourite genre, the landscape.
+‘The most important things in a picture for me are colours, composition, harmony of tones and spots that produce this artistic musical chord, intuitive sounds and spirits coming from canvas’, Alexander used to say about his works.